brian-armory/personal-site/content/en/blog/learning-alpaca.md

 export APCA_API_SECRET_KEY=<Random string of characters you need to keep secret>
 ```

+Replace `<Random string of characters unique to you>` and `<Random string of characters you need to keep secret>`

-By putting it into your bash profile, these environment variables are available every time you open Terminal.
+By putting it into your bash profile, these environment variables are available every time you open a Terminal window.

 Since you modified your bash profile, you have to load it again for the variables to be available.
 Do one of the following: